dillonvuong/supplyframe-challenge/README.md

 ## Example of how I solved certain problems
 #### 1. Cards and Design of the Index page
 I first tried to get inspiration for the card design by looking on Dribble, posting on Discord, and also asking my cousin, who is a UX/UI designer.
 Initially I was thinking of having a 3 column, centered design for the posts (kind of like instagram) as well as having the cards perfectly squared, as they are on the official Hackaday site.
-However, after looking more into it I believed that the masonry card layout would be best fit for a design like this (inspired initially by pinterest).
+However, after looking more into it I believed that the masonry card layout would be best fit for a design like this (inspired initially by pinterest) because it would be easier to consume the content.
 The [Material Design](https://material.io/components/cards#card-collections) website also helped me style the card and recommends something similar for a collection.
 Then I was faced with the problem of how to get the cards to look like they do on [Dribble](dribble.com).
 I asked on Discord and a user pointed out that I had to change the max-width property of the container.
 I made the container fluid after reading the [documentation](https://getbootstrap.com/docs/5.0/layout/containers/) on Bootstrap.
 In the end, to make it what I wanted, I inspected the dribble site and found that they also use a fluid container but with 72 px of padding addded on each side.
 #### 2. Asking for help about code optimization, leading to me learning about Event Delegation
 Initially I had the event listeners working by querying for all the divs with ".user-information", however, I wanted to know if this was the best way to go about this.
 The following images are from the [Reactiflux Discord Community](https://discord.gg/f7bm7w5YdF) (if you want to see [the thread we talked on](https://discord.com/channels/102860784329052160/984734163036950529) you will need to join the server on your Discord account).
 ![image](https://user-images.githubusercontent.com/39756756/173306410-40b60861-a109-41e0-99de-2da6a4dd968f.png)